Lightning striking a calm mountain lake representing disruptive strategy transforming stable digital business markets

 Why Incumbents Consistently Fail to Respond

+Research shows 70% of digital transformation initiatives fail to meet their objectives, according to data from Boston Consulting Group and McKinsey.
 The most counterintuitive aspect of disruption is that incumbents fail not because they are incompetent but because they are competent.
 Their existing processes, metrics, and decision frameworks are optimized for the current market structure — which is precisely the structure that disruption is dismantling.

 When executives evaluate a potential disruptive threat, they apply their existing analytical frameworks: market size, profit margins, customer demand, competitive positioning.
 By every traditional measure, the disruptive entrant looks unattractive — small market, low margins, customers nobody wants.
 The rational response is to ignore it and focus on higher-value opportunities upmarket.
 This rational response is the trap.
+This connects directly to the principles in How to Build a Competitive Disruption Radar for Your Industry.

 "The organizations most vulnerable to disruption are the ones that have perfected their current strategy.
 Excellence in a dying paradigm is the most expensive form of organizational failure."